dasaderi/Lab_CoC_templates/README.md

 Please email Daniela at daniela.saderi@gmail.com for more info and questions.

-This repository was originally started by Glynis Mattheisen, PhD, and Daniela Saderi.
+This repository was originally started by Glynis Mattheisen, Ph.D., and Daniela Saderi, Ph.D.